 CYNTHIA SARGENT (1922 - 2006)

-Cynthia married an architect by the name of Wendell Riggs and in 1951 to two emigrated to Mexico, where together they built a legacy of art and design.
-Through her textile Works and entrepreneurial endeavors, she fostered both a sense of community and a new respect for artisanal work.
+Cynthia married an architect named Wendell Riggs, and in 1951, the two emigrated to Mexico, where they built a legacy of art and design.
+Through her textile Works and entrepreneurial endeavors, she fostered a sense of community and a new respect for artisanal work.

-Rugs became the main focus of their studio at the beginning of the 1960s and as a result the main seller at Riggs-Sargent.
+Rugs became the main focus of their studio at the beginning of the 1960s and the primary seller at Riggs-Sargent.
 Cynthia designed the work and supervised the handhooking.
-The rugs were extremely popular with decorators and the press described her work as paintings in wool “…which you hang on the floor.”
+The rugs were extremely popular with decorators, and the press described her work as paintings in wool “…which you hang on the floor.”

-They also established the Bazaar Sábado as well as the organizations Club Pro Arte and the Centro de Diseño, galleries and gathering places that promoted the work of the city´s artists and designers.
-Cynthia Sargent died in 2006, but her work continues in its popularity and its beauty never fades.
+They also established the Bazaar Sábado and the organizations Club Pro Arte and the Centro de Diseño, galleries and gathering places that promoted the work of the city´s artists and designers.
+Cynthia Sargent died in 2006, but her work continues in its popularity, and its beauty never fades.

 ENQUIRE ABOUT THE DESIGNER